alexliesenfeld/httpmock/README.md

 (or by using a binary that you can build with `cargo build --release`).
 * On the host that is executing the tests, provide a host name by setting the environment variable `HTTPMOCK_HOST`.
 If set, tests are assuming a mock server is being executed elsewhere, so no local mock server will be started for your tests anymore.
-Instead, this library will use the remote server to create mocks.
+Instead, this library will be using the remote server to create mocks.

 By default, if a server port is not provided by the environment variable